Orsanmichele: Historical background

 From the mid-13th century, Florence experienced a period of prosperity and relative peace.
-The thirteenth century witnessed the rise of guilds, particularly the arti maggiori among wealthier residents and arti minori among residents of middling wealth.
-From the early thirteenth century, leading segments of society also formed two opposing political factions: the Guelphs, who had won power in the struggle against the ruling feudal aristocracy, were loyal to the papacy, while the Ghibellines were allegiant to the Holy Roman emperor.
-Following decisive events of the Primo Popolo from the 1250s, efforts were made to break up the long-time stronghold of nobility and aristocrats, in part entailing the destruction of their fortified towers.
-Particularly after 1282, representatives of the most wealthy and powerful guilds ruled the city.
+The late 12th and 13th centuries witnessed the rise of guilds, particularly the arti maggiori among wealthier residents and arti minori among residents of middling wealth.
+From the early 13th century, leading segments of society also formed two opposing political factions: the Guelphs, who had won power in the struggle against the ruling feudal aristocracy, were loyal to the papacy, while the Ghibellines were allegiant to the Holy Roman emperor.

+During the twelfth century, noble and elite families formed a consular government, leading to an essentially self-governing city, known as a commune.
+By 1250, resistance to noble rule led to the first "popular" government, known as the Primo Popolo.
+During the 1250s, the Primo Popolo worked to break up the long-held political and physical rule of leading nobles and aristocrats, entailing in part the destruction of their fortified towers.
+The city meanwhile experienced economic prosperity through the growth of guilds and through commerce and finance on a local, regional, and international basis.
+By 1282, representatives of the most wealthy and powerful guilds ruled the city.
 These included bankers, judges and notaries, leaders of cloth manufacturing, and elite merchants.
 After 1293 and 1295, with the Ordinances of Justice, certain nobles and others who were deemed "magnates" were excluded from government participation.

-From the mid-thirteenth century, Florence also experienced a building boom with the construction of private, public and ecclesiastical buildings, as well as new infrastructure: the new Cathedral (1296), the Dominican church of Santa Maria Novella (1294) and the Franciscan Santa Croce (1295), the Palazzo dei Priori (1298), the rebuilding of the Badia from 1284, and the third expansion of the city walls (1294), subsequently comprising Santissima Annunziata and Ognissanti.
-From about the mid-thirteenth century until the later fourteenth century, Florence established its central grain market at Orsanmichele, while other foods were sold at the Mercato Vecchio and markets around the city.
+From the mid-13th century, Florence also experienced a building boom with the construction of private, public and ecclesiastical buildings, as well as new infrastructure: the new Cathedral (1296), the Dominican church of Santa Maria Novella (1294) and the Franciscan Santa Croce (1295), the Palazzo dei Priori (1298), the rebuilding of the Badia from 1284, and the third expansion of the city walls (1284), subsequently comprising Santissima Annunziata and Ognissanti.
+From about the mid-13th century until the later fourteenth century, Florence established its central grain market at Orsanmichele, while other foods were sold at the Mercato Vecchio and markets around the city.
 Orsanmichele's grain market was accompanied by the Confraternity of Orsanmichele from 1291, which emerged as a leading and notably lay confraternity.

-From the thirteenth century and into the fourteenth, Florence experienced recurring political feuds and battles, the flood of 1333 which destroyed the city's four bridges and damaged many structures, the crash in 1346 of the two major banking companies (those formed by the Bardi and the Peruzzi families), and the bad harvests of the two following years.
+From the 13th century and into the 14th, Florence experienced recurring political feuds and battles, the flood of 1333 which destroyed the city's four bridges and damaged many structures, the crash in 1346 of the two major banking companies (those formed by the Bardi and the Peruzzi families), and the bad harvests of the two following years.
 The most severe crisis by far was the Black Death.
 Its first appearance in 1340 and the pan-European outbreak of 1348 took the lives of about half of the 100,000 inhabitants of Florence.